gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 this is something that many inexperienced teams ignore.
 A sports example is handy - even with the most talented players, a team won’t go far without good game strategy.

-An inferior team with better strategy execution could even pull off an upset.
+.. important:: An inferior team with better strategy execution could even pull
+    off an upset.
     Planning a strategy ensures that every second in the 2:30 game time is used to the maximum efficiency, which yields more points.
 For example, drivers should know exactly where the robot needs to be positioned after the autonomous → tele-op switch.
 Practicing this switch will save a couple of seconds when drivers have to think